Rohan3122k/Rohan3122k/README.md

 * Building large-scale data pipelines for public datasets
 * Creating interactive dashboards for policy and economic impact (all on GitHub)

 What sets me apart?
 I bridge the gap between technical depth and business context.
-I don’t just analyze data—I tell stories that drive decisions.
+I don’t just analyze data, I tell stories that drive decisions.
 I thrive in cross-functional teams and never stop learning.

-Outside of work, I’m probably trying a new coffee shop, experimenting in the kitchen, or helping others decode complex data.
+Outside of work, I’m probably trying a new coffee place, experimenting in the kitchen, or helping others decode complex data.

-**Let’s connect**—especially if you're working on a project where data meets real-world impact.
+**Let’s connect** especially if you're working on a project where data meets real-world impact.

-- 📫 Reach him on [LinkedIn](https://www.linkedin.com/in/rohanv3122/) | [Tableau Public](https://public.tableau.com/app/profile/rohan.verma7748/vizzes) | 📧 verma.rohan@northeastern.edu
+- 📫 Reach Me on [LinkedIn](https://www.linkedin.com/in/rohanv3122/) | [Tableau Public](https://public.tableau.com/app/profile/rohan.verma7748/vizzes) | 📧 verma.rohan@northeastern.edu